 (e) the sum, if any, paid as ranger’s fees in respect of the cattle.

-467. Duty and responsibility of poundkeeper
+467. Poundkeeper’s functions as to impounded cattle

 (1) The keeper of a public pound shall receive into his custody cattle impounded in the pound and shall detain them in his custody, whether in the pound or elsewhere, until they are released, sold, or otherwise disposed of, in accordance with the provisions of this Act.

 (2) The poundkeeper is responsible to the owner of cattle impounded for loss or damage sustained by the poundkeeper’s wilful act or neglect, or the wilful act or neglect of any of his servants, but not otherwise, until the cattle are released, sold, or otherwise disposed of, in accordance with the provisions of this Act.

-468. Notice of cattle impounded to be posted up
+468. Impounded cattle, notice of to be displayed at pound

 (1) The keeper of a public pound, when and as soon as cattle are impounded in the pound, shall post a written notice on a board in a conspicuous part of the pound, setting forth a description of the cattle.